matthewmorgan/node-soap-example/README.md

 create a SOAP service and client in Node.js.
 The service has also been tested and is discoverable using .NET and its service reference tool.

 # Example description
-To show how things work, we will use a very simple example: we want to create a web service that allows a user to split a string message into its components, based on a user defined splitter character.
+To show how things work, we will use a very simple example: we want to create a web service that allows a user to split a string message into its components, based on a user defined splitChar character.

-For instance, we want the service to split the string "id1:12:34:56:out42" using the character ":" as splitter (which should result into 'id1', '12', '34', '56', 'out42').
+For instance, we want the service to split the string "id1:12:34:56:out42" using the character ":" as splitChar (which should result into 'id1', '12', '34', '56', 'out42').

 # Install
 Install the required packages by running  `npm install` in the project